Edward B. Fort

-Edward Bernard Fort is an American educator, who served as the 8th Chancellor of North Carolina Agricultural and Technical State University from 1981 to 1999.
-He is now Chancellor Emeritus and Professor of Leadership Studies.
+Edward Bernard Fort is the Chancellor Emeritus and a professor of Leadership Studies at North Carolina Agricultural and Technical State University, where from 1981 to 1999 he was the 8th chancellor.

 Early life and education

-Fort, born in Detroit, Michigan, earned a bachelor’s degree in history and a master’s degree in educational administration from Wayne State University.
-He later received his doctorate in educational administration from the University of California, Berkeley in 1964.
+Fort was born in Detroit, Michigan.
+After earning a bachelor's degree in history and a master's degree in educational administration from Wayne State University he earned a doctorate in educational administration from the University of California, Berkeley in 1964.

 Early career

-Fort's career in education began in 1964, when he worked as a curriculum coordinator for the Detroit Public School system.
-During this time he also taught as a visiting professor at the University of Michigan.
-Fort would later go on to serve as an adjunct professor of urban education at the University of Michigan-Dearborn, in 1968 and a visiting professor at Michigan State University in 1974.
-From there Fort became superintendent of the now defunct Inkster Michigan Public School System, and Sacramento City Unified School District in 1967 and 1971 respectively.
-From 1974 to 1981, Fort served as chancellor of the University of Wisconsin Colleges, a unit of the University of Wisconsin System comprising 14 two-year colleges.
+In 1964 Fort became a curriculum coordinator for the Detroit Public School system.
+He also taught as a visiting professor at the University of Michigan.
+Fort was an adjunct professor of urban education at the University of Michigan-Dearborn in 1968, and a visiting professor at Michigan State University in 1974.
+He became superintendent of the now defunct Inkster Michigan Public School System, and Sacramento City Unified School District in 1967 and 1971 respectively.
+From 1974 to 1981, Fort was chancellor of the University of Wisconsin Colleges, a unit of the University of Wisconsin System comprising 14 two-year colleges.